 Working in Indonesia sounds like an adventure to many people.
-However, Indonesia job search requires more than just the obvious Indonesian CV writing and translation, it requires thorough preparation.
+However, Indonesia job search requires more than just the obvious Indonesia CV and Indonesia cover letter writing and translation, it requires thorough preparation.
 You will experience problems that probably did not even came to your mind when you made a decision to get an employment in Indonesia.

 Do not take too lightly the influence they can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job selection criteria and out of the ordinary management culture.

 GMT +7: Western Indonesian Time - Sumatra, Java, west/central Kalimantan